For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 GIANT WOOD-RAIL (Aramides ypecaha)

-ASH-THROATED CRAKE (Mustelirallus albicollis) – Very vocal but not seen. [*]
+ASH-THROATED CRAKE (Mustelirallus albicollis) [*]

 PLUMBEOUS RAIL (Pardirallus sanguinolentus)